CarlosUziel/contexto-solver/README.md

 *   `QDRANT_HNSW_EF`: The 'ef' (size of the dynamic list for HNSW) parameter for Qdrant search.
 This affects search speed and accuracy.
 Higher values can lead to more accurate searches but may increase latency.
     *   Default: `64`
+*   `TOP_N_POSITIVE_EMBEDDINGS`: The number of top-ranked positive embeddings to consider for calculating the centroid vector.
+This centroid is used as a target in discovery searches.
+    *   Default: `3`
+*   `RANDOM_SAMPLE_SIZE_FOR_FREQ_CHECK`: The number of random words to sample when fetching an initial word or when discovery search fails.
+The solver selects the most frequent word from this sample.
+    *   Default: `256`
+*   `DISCOVERY_SEARCH_LIMIT`: The maximum number of results to retrieve from a Qdrant discovery search.
+The solver then selects the most frequent word from these results.
+    *   Default: `4`
+*   `USE_ONLY_NOUNS`: If set to `true`, the application will use a Qdrant collection containing only nouns.
+The collection name will be the `GLOVE_DATASET` name suffixed with `_nouns` (e.g., `glove.6B.100d_nouns`).
+This can be useful for a more targeted search if the secret word is known or suspected to be a noun.
+    *   Default: `false`

 <p align="right">(<a href="#top">back to top</a>)</p>